Pressure induced redistribution of oxygen hole states in La$_{4}$Ni$_{3}$O$_{10}$: Results and discussion

 Fig.~\ref{cartoon} only illustrates one reasonable configuration of two neighboring clusters.
-Because Fig.~\ref{8_val}(a) reveals the quite small energy difference between various configurations of different total spins, for example, the blue and red diamond curves, this strongly implies that adding into inter-cluster interaction, albeit out of our current simulation capability, could radically change the configurations shown in Fig.~\ref{cartoon} obtained via our isolated simulations.
-Therefore, more possibilities for the ambient pressure are shown in Fig.~\ref{cartoon0P}, where the upper/lower panel shows the spin parallel/opposite between clusters, respectively.
-Note that either situation does not contradict the experimentally revealed spin density wave vector~\cite{dw4310,4310neutron}.
-In addition, the panels (b) and (d) also provide the pictures of bonding combination of two interlayer apical Oxygens, although their weight in GS is much smaller than their antibonding counterparts shown as panel (a) and (c).
+Because Fig.~\ref{8_val}(a) reveals the quite small energy difference between various configurations of different total spins, for example, the blue and red diamond curves, this strongly implies that including inter-cluster interactions, albeit out of our current simulation capability, could radically change the configurations shown in Fig.~\ref{cartoon} obtained via our isolated simulations.
+Therefore, more possibilities for the ambient pressure are shown in Fig.~\ref{cartoon0P}, where the upper/lower panel shows the spin parallel/opposite between clusters, respectively. \jgw{Because our calculations are limited to the isolated cluster, it is impossible to expect its agreement with the experimentally revealed spin density wave vector~\cite{dw4310,4310neutron}.
+In fact, the realistic situation would be a linear combination of all possible configurations together with strong quantum fluctuation between these diverse possibilities.} In addition, the panels (b) and (d) also provide the pictures of bonding combination of two interlayer apical oxygens, although their weights in GS are much smaller than their antibonding counterparts shown in panels (a) and (c).
 In other words, the bonding combination has much higher energy than the antibonding case focused in the present study e.g. Fig.~\ref{cartoon}.
 This observation emphasizes the importance of the $z$ orbital of the central layer, which plays a vital role in bridging two outer layers.